NHS orthodontic treatment is available for all children under the age of 18 years old, but that is dependent on the extent of their dental problems.

 While ultimately only your NHS orthodontist will be able to tell you definitively whether your child qualifies for NHS orthodontic treatment, official guidelines may give you an indication.

 The IOTN (Index of Orthodontic Treatment Need) sets out gradings for teeth irregularities, which are used to determine whether a child meets the criteria for NHS dental treatment.

 A child with teeth classified as Grade 1 has teeth that are ‘almost perfect’.
 Grade 2 signifies slight irregularities, which would not be expected to cause any problems, such as teeth that protrude to a minor extent.

-It is only when teeth fall into Grade 3 that a dentist may begin to consider a child’s suitability for NHS orthodontic treatment although these cases are certainly borderline and will only be put forward for treatment at the dentist’s discretion.
+It is only when teeth fall into Grade 3 that an orthodontist may begin to consider a child’s suitability for NHS orthodontic treatment although these cases are certainly borderline and will only be put forward for treatment at the orthodontist’s discretion.

 Grade 3 concerns include an open bite, unaligned teeth or protruding teeth to less than 4mm along with other relatively minor issues.